 Lovrijenac Fortress – A Stone’s Throw Away

-This fortress also served as a filming location for Game of Thrones.
-If you’re a fan, you’ll recognize it instantly as the Red Keep.
-Even if you’re not into fantasy series, the sheer size and solitude of the place is worth every step.
+This castle has also hosted scenes from the movie Game of Thrones.
+If you’re a fan, you’ll immediately know it the Red Keep.
+Even if you enjoy the fantasy series, the sheer magnitude and solitude of the place makes it truly a worthwhile journey.

-Tickets for the fortress are included in the City Walls ticket, which you’ll likely buy anyway—so no need to pay twice.
-Look for combo deals when buying from the official Dubrovnik Walls website.
+Tickets for the fortress are already included in the ticket for the City Walls that you will most likely buy anyway.
+Thus, you will not need to pay for the fortress again.
+When placing an order on the official Dubrovnik Walls website, seek combo deals.

 Onofrio’s Fountain – Your First Stop Inside the Gate

-Grab a refill here before you wander further into the Old Town.
+Pick up a refill here before you venture further into the Old Town.
 It’s a favorite meeting point for locals and tourists.
-I’ve seen impromptu performances, kids chasing pigeons, and friends greeting each other with hugs all in this little square.
+I have witnessed spontaneous performances, kids chasing pigeons, friends hugging and more in this little square.
 It’s the beating heart of the entrance area.

-Take a moment to appreciate the detailed masks (called “maskerons”) that spout water from the fountain.
-Each has a different face, a quirky reminder of Dubrovnik’s Renaissance artistry.
+Take a moment to enjoy the maskers which spout water from the fountain (called after their creation masks).
+Each of them has a different face as a reminder of the Renaissance of the city of Dubrovnik.

 Best Time to Visit Pile Gate in Dubrovnik